-Meal planning is the process of planning and writing down any of your meals a week or month in advance either for yourself or your family.
-It is a simple way to help you achieve your fitness goals, whether you are attempting to lose weight or simply improve your nutrition by giving your body the nutrients it requires to function and remain healthy.
+Meal planning is the process of planning and writing down any of your meals a week or month in advance for yourself or your family.
+It is a simple way to help you achieve your fitness goals, whether attempting to lose weight or improving your nutrition by giving your body the nutrients it requires to function and remain healthy.

 Benefits of Meal Planning

-There are various benefits to preparing your meals ahead of time that may help you lose weight while improving your health.
-Some of these include the following:
+Various benefits to preparing your meals beforehand may help you lose weight while improving your health.
+These include the following:

 1. Learning Portion Control

-You will be able to observe how much you are consuming if you plan your meals.
+You can observe how much you are consuming if you plan your meals.
 This also keeps you from overeating at restaurants, which provide far more food than your body needs.